 As the name indicates, the Dairy Block is literally a block in Denver’s downtown area but within this city block, you can find indoor food markets, hotels, restaurants, bars, and even a secret-no-so-secret Speakeasy lounge.

 At the center of the Dairy Block is a narrow alleyway that displays beautiful art installations and wall murals.

-After exploring the Dairy Block we popped into the Run For The Roses Speakeasy Bar that offers a laid back atmosphere and great drink choices.
+After exploring the Dairy Block we popped into the Run For The Roses Speakeasy Bar which offers a laid-back atmosphere and great drink choices.
 Don’t worry, you won’t need a password to get in, just a valid ID and a credit card.

 Location: 1800 Wazee St, Denver, CO 80202

 6. Take A Stroll Through Larimer Square & 16th Street

 Denver does have a section that’s considered to be your “typical touristy area” and it’s the neighborhood around 16th Street and Larimer Square.

 This is where I spent most of the time during my first trip to Denver before I knew about the local hangout spots where my friend took us during my second time around.

 Larimer Square is the first area that was built in Denver back in 1858.
 Nowadays this neighborhood has been turned into a historic district full of beautifully renovated old buildings, shops, eateries, bars, and hotels.